pashandor789/serenedb/BUILD.md

 }
 ```

-There's a little gif guide with an action list below:
+There's a gif guide with an action list below:

 <p align="center">
   <img src="https://github.com/user-attachments/assets/02f2e2f9-b9d6-407d-832a-2517254dee98" width="800" style="border-radius: 8px;">
 </p>

 0) Open a folder with SereneDB.
-1) Just create a `serenedb-cpp.code-profile` file in the root and paste there the profile-config.
+1) Just create a `serenedb-cpp.code-profile` file in the root and paste the profile-config there.
-2) Open a VSCode command pallete via default combination : ctrl + shift + p / cmd + shift + p for macOS.
+2) Open a VSCode command palette via default combination : ctrl + shift + p / cmd + shift + p for macOS.
-3) Write in the pallete `Open Profiles` and choose an `Preferences: Open Profiles (UI)` option.
+3) Write in the palette `Open Profiles` and choose an `Preferences: Open Profiles (UI)` option.
 4) In the UI of the profiles click on the down arrow which is located left to the `New Profile` button.
-5) Choose import profile and specify a path to the `serenedb-cpp.code-profile` .
+5) Choose import profile and specify a path to the `serenedb-cpp.code-profile`.
 6) Create the profile and switch to it.
 7) If a message appears offering to download the clangd server, accept it.